RECYCLING OF EMPLOYEE’S PERSONAL ELECTRONICS

 Question: Where do I turn in equipment for recycling?

-Answer: You can drop off your equipment at the following two locations:
+Answer: You can drop off your equipment at the following location.
+The Property Reutilization and Disposal Section (PRDS) is located at 800 E Gude Dr. Rockville, MD 20850.

 Question: Can items from the personal recycling program be donated?